hialin/hial/issues.md

     - later: python, git, database, ical, zip, markdown
     - later: separate api module, used by ffi and dependent crates

+- fix the fs interpretation, fix fs tests
+- **for each interpretation**: test path, implement cell head
 - add #flat as Field option (tree serialization)
-- rename XCell -> Nex, Cell -> Inex, CellTrait -> InexTrait
-- **for each interpretation**: test path, implement cell head
 - implement policy(): set on cells and propagated, not set by interpretations
 - explicit domain save/write: to origin, to new domain
 - write policies on domain (interpretation):